shinhugh/spa/README.md

 resource at `public/some/file.txt`.
 If the requested resource does not exist, the server will serve `static/index.html` with the status code 404.
 The scripts pulled in by the HTML document will automatically display the 404 page.
-    - `public/app.js` holds the client-side API.
-This provides functionality on the framework level, such as navigation.
+    - `public/app.js` holds the client-side framework API.
+This provides core functionality like navigation.
 These functions should be used in further development (in `public/index.js`).
 This file should not be modified.
     - `public/config.js` holds the configuration for the client-side application.
-Its contents are explained in a separate section.
 This file should be modified.
     - `public/favicon.ico` is the icon that browsers typically place next to the website title.
 This file should be replaced.
     - `public/index.css` holds the styles for the client-side application.
 This